Eomm/blog-posts/posts/bonus-log-controller.md

 # Unlock the Power of Runtime Log Level Control

-As a backend developer, logging is an essential aspect of monitoring and debugging applications.
+As a backend developer, logging is essential to monitoring and debugging applications.
-Traditionally, changing the log level of an application required restarting it or modifying the configuration and redeploying.
+Traditionally, changing an application's log level required restarting it or modifying the configuration and redeploying it.

-However, there are scenarios where changing the log level at runtime becomes necessary to efficiently monitor and troubleshoot applications.
+However, there are scenarios where changing the log level at runtime becomes necessary to monitor and troubleshoot applications efficiently.
-This article introduces a the new [`fastify-log-controller`](https://github.com/Eomm/fastify-log-controller) plugin that enables changing the log level of your application at runtime, without the need for restarts or resetting the in-memory state!
+This article introduces the new [`fastify-log-controller`](https://github.com/Eomm/fastify-log-controller) plugin that enables changing the log level of your application at runtime without the need for restarts or resetting the in-memory state!

 ## The wrong log level